-Borumba Pumped Hydro Energy Scheme
+Borumba Pumped Hydro Energy Storage

 The Borumba Pumped Hydro Energy Scheme is an integrated energy and water brownfield development, encompassing the existing Lake Borumba as a lower reservoir.